 - 1.2 What was the Commission asked to do?

-- 1.3 How does this study relate to other reviews and government initiatives?
+- 1.3 How this study relates to other reviews and government initiatives

 - 2.1 Supply chains are complex, and becoming more so